An Ayurvedic Approach to a Healthy Cycle

 - Reflect and Meditate.

 - Hydrate.
-As with any other cleanse, hydration is of upmost importance to move wastes.
-During a menstrual cleanse, hydrate with warm teas, such as ginger tea, lemon tea with honey, or cumin, coriander and fennel tea.8
+As with any other cleanse, hydration is of utmost importance to move wastes.
+During a menstrual cleanse, hydrate with warm teas, such as ginger tea, lemon tea with honey, or CCF tea (cumin, coriander, and fennel).8

 Maintaining balance when you are not menstruating is of equal importance.
 Below are some tips to keep the flow of vata grounded and prevent stagnation or vitiation within the plasma and blood tissues of the body.
 The key is to keep the doshas in check.